Mushroom & Wild Rice Stuffed Acorn Squash

 Description

 This Mushroom & Wild Rice Stuffed Acorn Squash is filled with caramelized onions, cauliflower florets, spinach, dried cranberries, and pecans.
 It’s served with a drizzle of lemon tahini sauce.
-This comforting and colorful dish has a variety of texture, tons of flavor, and makes the perfect hearty dinner or side dish.
+This comforting and colorful dish has a variety of textures and makes the perfect hearty dinner or side dish.
+It’s perfect as vegan holiday main dish for Thanksgiving!

 Ingredients